United Kingdom and the Islamic State: British citizens in ISIL

 William Hague, then Foreign Secretary, estimated in June 2014 that 400 British citizens were fighting in Syria, some for ISIL.
 Khalid Mahmood, a Labour MP, estimated that there were at least 1,500 Britons in ISIL.
 A more accurate source from the BBC estimates around 850 people from the UK had traveled to Iraq and Syria to support or fight for jihadist groups.
 Former MI6 counter-terrorism head Richard Barrett raised concerns about the potentially large number of radicalised fighters that had returned to Britain from Syria and Iraq.

 Journalist James Foley was executed around 19 August 2014, on video by an ISIL member whose accent sounded English.
 The killer, Mohammed Emwazi, was described in the media as "Jihadi John".

 In August 2014, activists in London handed out leaflets in support of ISIL outside the busy Oxford Circus branch of Topshop.

 On 7 September 2015, a Royal Air Force MQ-9 Reaper drone conducted an airstrike in Syria which killed two British-born ISIL fighters.

+On 3 January 2016, Siddhartha Dhar, a British citizen of Indian roots, was named the lead executioner in an IS film showing the executions of alleged British spies.

+On 21 February 2017, around Mosul a suicide bombing was carried out by a past inmate of Guantanamo called Jamal al Harith.
+His original name was Ronald Fiddler, and he also called himself Abu Zakariya.
+Britain's Conservative government had given him one million pounds over his time in Guantanamo.
+Fiddler's parents were Jamaican.
+He went to Tell Abyad.

 On 24 October 2017, it was announced that a British man who had been fighting against Isil with the Kurdish YPG in Raqqa had been killed whilst trying to clear land mines.
 This took the total number of British volunteers fighting Isis in Syria to six.

 A British citizen, Shamima Begum entered Syria to join ISIL at the age of 15.
 She visited Syria in February 2015 with two of her friends.
-But, Begum got married to an ISIL member within 10 days of reaching Syria.
-In July 2020, the British Supreme Court allowed Begum to come back for proper investigation of the case in the UK.
+But Begum married an ISIL member within ten days of reaching Syria.
+In July 2020, the British Supreme Court allowed Begum to return for proper investigation of the case in the UK.
 But, on 26 February 2021, the Supreme Court declared reversing the decision for court appeal and her return to the UK.
 On 22 February 2023, Shamima Begum also lost the legal case for her British Citizenship at the Special Immigration Appeals Commission(SIAC).
 The case was dismissed for national security of the country.
 Sir James Eadie KC indicated that Begum “poses a risk of National Security”.